-Whether it is raking leaves or delivering food for senior citizens, preparing cookie containers for families served by food pantries, or spending their Thanksgiving holiday at Community Cafe, YACers learn the value of giving back to their community through hands-on experience.
-Olivia Waldron, Ithaca High School student, has "had my eyes opened to the hardships that people have had to face or are currently facing and it gives me that warm feeling knowing that I am helping them, even just a little bit."
+Whether it is raking leaves or delivering food for senior citizens, preparing cookie containers for families served by food pantries, or spending their Thanksgiving holiday at Community Cafe, YACers learn the value of giving back to their community through hands-on experiences.
+Brice Austin, Alma High School student, says that YAC "is truly special to me, because more than any other extracurricular, it really provides an opportunity to go out and help people in the community."